-3.2 Short Term Incentive outcomes
+3.2 Short term incentive outcomes

-Based on an underlying NPAT result of \$98.4m, an ANWC/Sales result at 40.3% and performance against individual strategic and business improvement objectives, disclosed executives (except GE Nuseed) employed for the performance period FY18 did not receive any payment under the incentive in accordance with the rules of the plan.
+Based on an underlying NPAT result of \$98.4 million, an ANWC/sales result at 40.3 per cent and performance against individual strategic and business improvement objectives, disclosed executives (except GE Nuseed) employed for the performance period FY18 did not receive any payment under the incentive in accordance with the rules of the plan.

 Individual objectives were driven by Nufarm's strategy and the goals to deliver on sustainable innovation and business discipline across the business.
 These objectives were specific to the role of each executive and included organisation restructuring, management of risk, efficiency improvements, partnership development, portfolio enhancement, business process and systems improvements and the implementation of initiatives to support growth in higher value segments.
-There was no payment associated with the individual objectives since the entry hurdle for the FY18 plan was not met.
+There was no payment associated with the individual objectives since the entry hurdle for the 2018 plan was not met.